Seminumerical exchange (SGX)#

 Modules: pyscf.sgx

-The SGX module implements seminumerical computation of the exchange matrix.
+The SGX module implements seminumerical computation of the exchange matrix (and also the Coulomb matrix).

 Direct computation of the Hartree-Fock exchange matrix in the atomic orbital basis scales poorly with system size.
-To achieve better scaling, one three-dimensional integral in the 6-dimensional two-electron integrals can be computed analytically, while the other can be evaluated on a real-space grid, as proposed by Friesner [80].
-The PySCF implementation resembles the chain-of-spheres (COSX) algorithm of Neese et al. [81], but uses more conservative grids and a slightly different P-junction screening function.
-Overlap fitting is used to reduce aliasing errors [82].
-SGX scales as \(O(N^2)\) with system size, as opposed to the \(O(N^4)\) scaling of analytical exchange [81].
+To achieve better scaling, one three-dimensional integral in the 6-dimensional two-electron integrals can be computed analytically, while the other can be evaluated on a real-space grid, as proposed by Friesner [88].
+The PySCF implementation resembles the chain-of-spheres (COSX) algorithm of Neese et al. [89], but uses slightly different default grids and a modified P-junction screening algorithm.
+Overlap fitting is used to reduce aliasing errors [90].
+Before screening of negligible integrals, SGX scales as \(O(N^3)\) with system size, as opposed to the \(O(N^4)\) scaling of analytical exchange [89].
+This makes its performance favorable for large basis sets and large systems.
+In principle, both SGX and analytical exchange scale asymptotically as \(O(N^2)\) if negligible integrals are screened out, and as \(O(N)\) if the system has a gap and negligible density matrix components are screened.
+However, the linear scaling is difficult to achieve in practice and only seen for some very large systems.

 Any scf.hf.SCF object mf can be converted to an equivalent object that computes the Coulomb and exchange matrices with SGX instead of analytical integration by calling sgx.sgx_fit(mf).